chatchatabc/spring-jpa-unit-testing-presentation-demo/README.md

 - Login page functionality is not yet implemented but basic query is already implemented in the `UserRepository`
 - Registration page functionality is not yet implemented
+- H2 or hsqldb?
+- H2 for unit test

 # Todo
 - Add test container for integration testing